Menc1us/Menc1us.github.io/_posts/2021-07-11-youtube-video-demo-2.md

 layout: post
 title: YouTube video demo 2
 categories: [video, demo]
-excerpt: You are in a hurry and just wish to quickly post a link to a YouTube video but don't want to go to through the hassles of embedding that video.
 ---

 You are in a hurry and just wish to quickly post a link to a YouTube video but don't want to go to through the hassles of embedding that video.